ankit-kumar-ram/Mood-Journal/README.md

 # Mood Journal
 A digital mood journaling app with emotion tracking, sentiment analysis, and mental wellness tools.

+The Frontend (Client side) portion of the project was done by me.
+The Backend (Server side) portion of the project was done by my friend Ayush.
+The Server Side code can be found here : [Click Here!](https://github.com/Ayush-Dev09/Mood-Journal/tree/main/server)

 ## Features
 - Mood tracking with journal entries
 - Sentiment analysis using NLP